Sarahtonein/Sarahtonein/README.md

 - 👋 Hi, I’m @Sarahtonein
-- 👀 I’m interested in Solidity, JS, Python
+- 👀 I’m interested in Solidity, JS, Python and more!
-- 🌱 I’m currently learning Solidity, JS
+- 🌱 I’m currently C#, and more in depth Solidity / JS
 - 💞️ I’m looking to collaborate on anything crypto
-- 📫 joemoe1899@gmail.com if you wish to drop me a line